digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

     -f "03-setup-ingress-controller/assets/manifests/ambassador-values-v${HELM_CHART_VERSION}.yaml"
     ```

-5. Enable for the AES `Listener` the proxy protocol by updating `03-setup-ingress-controller/assets/manifests/ambassador/ambassador_listener.yaml` file provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support).
+5. Open and inspect the `03-setup-ingress-controller/assets/manifests/ambassador/ambassador_listener.yaml` file provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support).
 For example, you can use [VS Code](https://code.visualstudio.com):

     ```shell
     code 03-setup-ingress-controller/assets/manifests/ambassador/ambassador_listener.yaml
     ```

-6. `Comment` the `protocol` section for both listeners and after that `uncomment` the `protocolStack`section for both listeners.
+6. Under `spec` section you will need to comment the `protocol` and unncomment the `protocolStack` for both `listener`s, like in the below example:

+    ```yaml
+      ...
+      spec:
+        port: 8080
+        # protocol: HTTPS
+        protocolStack:
+        - PROXY
+        - HTTP
+        - TCP
+      ...
+      spec:
+        port: 8443
+        # protocol: HTTPS
+        protocolStack:
+        - PROXY
+        - TLS
+        - HTTP
+        - TCP
+      ...
+    ```

-7. Finally, apply the manifest.
+7. Finally, save the file and apply the manifest.

     ```shell
     kubectl apply -f 03-setup-ingress-controller/assets/manifests/ambassador/ambassador_listener.yaml